m6r3k/DC-DC-buck-boost/README.md

-# DC/DC buck-boost circuit for charging Lenovo laptops
+# DC/DC buck-boost circuit for charging laptops
 Design is based on LTC3780 IC from Analog Device, the output voltage can be changed for any value between 0,8-30V

 ![TOP](https://github.com/m6r3k/DC-DC-buck-boost/raw/main/3D/BOTTOM.png)